-Neonatology is defined as a subspecialty of pediatrics that comprises care of the newborn infant child.
-Many of these will be sick or premature at the time of birth and require multiple medical interventions.
+Neonatology is defined as a subspecialty of pediatrics that comprises care of the newborn infant child especially the ill and premature.

 Epidemiology of Newborn Infants in the United States